-Your customer has finally made a decision to upgrade their ERP system, but how do they successfully get from the decision to a final implementation?
-This is how NaviPartner’s project team guide our customers safely through every step of the process.
+You made the decision to upgrade your business solution, but how do you successfully arrive from decision to final implementation?
+Learn how NaviPartner’s project teams guide customers safely through every step of the process.

-Facing a new IT implementation project can be frightening and business critical and involve careful timing and planning.
+A new IT implementation project can be frightening and business-critical and involves careful timing and planning.
 It can require training in new systems and new workflows – and this kind of change is always difficult.
-The customers can run into difficult technical challenges and extensive data migration exercises.
+You can experience difficult technical challenges and extensive data migration exercises.
 Many underestimate what it actually requires and how many resources need to be set aside for the implementation.

-Whether the customer needs to open a new web store, implement a new Point of Sale system for their business or deal with ticket sales and memberships for their museum, NaviPartner has the solution and can help their implementation project run smoothly.
+Whether the customer needs to open a new web store, implement a new Point of Sale system for their business, or deal with ticket sales and memberships for their attraction, NaviPartner has the solution and can help their implementation project run smoothly.

-NaviPartner’s project team consists of the following five dedicated Project Managers Daniel, Kirstine, Jeppe, Frederik and Adam lead by Team Leader Kristian Pedersen.
+NaviPartner’s project team consist of dedicated Project Managers lead by Kenneth Glintborg Vejen.
 The team is responsible for running all IT implementation projects at NaviPartner and also the customer’s success, as the Project Manager role requires a foot in each camp.
-The team follows the project step by step at the customer’s end and ensures that the customer is informed along the way, and that they meet their targets within the agreed deadline.
+The team follows the projects step by step at the customer’s end and ensure that the customers are well-informed all the way and that targets are met within the agreed deadlines.
 At the same time, the team coordinates the resources at NaviPartner, hereby involving the right Developers and Consultants at the right time during the project.